 Do Hardtail Mountain Bikes Make You a Better Rider?

-Riding a hardtail mountain bike is harder, rougher, less comfortable, but forces you to ride at the appropriate speed accordingly to the terrain and your skill level.
+Riding a hardtail mountain bike is harder, rougher, and less comfortable, but forces you to ride at the appropriate speed accordingly to the terrain and your skill level.
 It forces you to choose the correct line to ride on the trail and you are forced to adapt in time to all the challenges that come wilt trail riding.

 Practically scanning the trail and picking the correct lines are the most important skills that a beginner must learn to be able to ride more technical trails.
 Riding without the confidence resulting from the increased stability of a full-suspension mountain bike, you are forced to be more aware of the trail and adjust to the terrain.